-Dishing on the best pie pan: aluminum vs. paper
+Dishing on the best pie plate: aluminum vs. paper

 Thanksgiving is pie season.
 And for people looking to bring a pie to a neighbor or loved one, it bears asking: Which is the best disposable pie plate?
 Here are the answers.

 I always thought there were generally two options for pie pans: 1) glass, or 2) aluminum.
-Then this year, I noticed something else: These unbleached paper pie plates from If You Care.
+Then last year, I noticed something else: Unbleached Kraft disposable paper pie plates.
 A third pie pan option!

 You’ll also like: Caramel Apple Pie With Butter Crust and How to Make Perfect Pie Dough